henriksod/Fabrik2DArduino/README.md

 wristAngle = fabrik2D.getAngle(2) * RAD_TO_DEG // In degrees

 // Compute servo angles
-shoulder.write(min(180, max(0, shoulderAngle)));
+shoulder.write(min(180, max(0, -shoulderAngle)));
 elbow.write(min(180, max(0, elbowAngle + 90)));
 wrist.write(min(180, max(0, wristAngle + 90)));
 ```
 As you can see in the example above, the servos are clamped between 0 and 180 degrees.
 Moreover, the elbow and wrist servos are rotated 90 degrees.
 This makes it possible for the elbow and wrist joints to point down while keeping a positive angle.

 All angles under 90 degrees will make the joint point down while all angles above 90 degrees will make the joint point up.
-We are not doing this for the shoulder joint in this case, because we want it to be able to point backwards and forwards along the surface, e.g. a table.
+We are not doing this for the shoulder joint in this case.
+Instead, we take the negative shoulder angle.
+We assume the servo is oriented with its 0 degrees pointing up and 180 degrees pointing down.
+This increases the range of motion in front of the robotic arm.

 Here is an example of how a 4 DOF setup might look like: